 For many of us, attending summer camp was an annual ritual that filled our childhood summer vacations with activities like hiking, canoeing, fishing, and cookouts.
 However, even if your days of going to summer camp are long gone, you can still vicariously experience the mosquitoes, sunburns, pranks, and other summer camp fundamentals through one of the many movies that have been made about the experience.
-From the satirical and the crass, to the heartbreaking and the ridiculous, here are seven movies that explore the summer camp experience in unusual ways.
+From the satirical and the crass, to the heartbreaking and the ridiculous, here are six movies that explore the summer camp experience in unusual ways.

 6. Wet Hot American Summer (2001)